 Model Memories does have a web site, but they don't specifically list S-scale products.
 That is because they will produce S-scale items, originally introduced in 1998, but now only by special commission.
 Model Memories, originally based in Bethel, Connecticut, is owned by Don Silberbauer and now based in Powhatan, Virginia.
-You can purchase S-scale Model Memories products via Sidetracks.

 The company owners were also the owners of the Wabash Valley Lines company, and still carry the S-scale shells that they produced back then.

 Founded in 2002 by Andy Lester, the company is based in Florence, Kentucky.

-Abbreviated as "Nimco" (Nixon Model Company).
+Often found abbreviated as "Nimco" (Nixon Model Company).
 The company was based in Southampton, Pennsylvania, and was the leading manufacturer of "scale" equipment from the late 1940s up to about 1960.
+Paul Culp and his brothers were the ones who actually made the tooling and dies for Nixon.
 The company manufactured conversion parts, wheels, and drivers for converting American Flyer locomotives to scale.
 They also produced box car kits, and a line of passenger trucks were made out of soft metal (which are still offered by Scenery Unlimited), as well as an extruded aluminum heavy-weight passenger kit.
+The six-wheel Pullman truck still had Strafford Scale Models stamped on them, suggesting that Nixon had bought the Strafford product line.
 Ben Nixon's estate sold the business to the Broadbent family, which continued the retail hobby store but stopped producing S-scale products.
 Northern Industries, St Albans, Vermont bought the S-scale product line in 1963.
 Al Hall, owner of Northern Industries, moved to California.
-In the August 1981 issue of RMC, "The Hobby Shop", a division of Northern Industries, of San Jose, California offered the Nimco S-scale conversion wheels for American Flyer diesels.
+Later, in the August 1981 issue of RMC, "The Hobby Shop", a division of Northern Industries, of San Jose, California offered the Nimco S-scale conversion wheels for American Flyer diesels.

 The company was located in Sandpoint, Idaho and owned by Jess Bennett.